NOC-MSM/SEAsia/docs/source/LBay_livljobs4.rst

 Output every 3 steps and inspect.
 Didn't output.

 Try and use ramp_tide to ramp up tides over 1 day.
+(checked that rdttideramp corresponds to the number of ramping days.)

 **It worked!!** 1 day in 40s.
 Extend to 5 days to run in 5 mins

+Switch from Laplacian to Bilapacian diffusion.

 **PENDING**